 Russian President Vladimir Putin has proposed a constitutional amendment.
-Changing the basic law is a popular initiative among post-Soviet leaders whose powers are expiring.
+Changing the basic law is a popular initiative among post-Soviet leaders who are about to expire.
 Writes about it with the BBC.

-Russia is no exception: in 2008, the term of presidency was increased to six years.
+Russia is no exception: in 2008, the presidential term was increased to six years.

-Such an extension of the presidential term is the secret to the long tenure of many leaders of the former USSR.
+This extension of presidential terms is the secret of the long tenure of many leaders of the former USSR.

 However, now we are talking about strengthening the parliament at the expense of the president.
 Experts suggest that this could mean keeping Putin in power after 2024, but in a new capacity.

 As an example, they recall Kazakhstan, where in the past permanent president Nursultan Nazarbayev retains power as the head of the Security Council and the ruling party.

 But the experience of the region shows that such scenarios can get out of control, as in Georgia and Armenia, where the leaders who started the transition to a new quality have lost power and even become defendants in criminal cases.

 If in the Baltic countries the constitutions practically did not change since their adoption after the collapse of the USSR, then Ukraine changed the basic law often - although it adopted a new Constitution instead of the Soviet one only in 1996.

 On the subject: 9 Soviet delicacies that foreigners have never tried

 The first change was initiated by the second president of the country, Leonid Kuchma.
 In 2000, on his initiative, a referendum was held in which voters voted to expand the president’s powers to dissolve parliament and other changes.
 But the Verkhovna Rada ignored the results of the vote, and they did not introduce amendments to the Constitution.